GammaTauAI/opentau/proj_description.md

 ## Authors and Division of Labor

 - Federico Cassano
-  - Rust client guy
+  - Responsible for designing and implementing the language server protocol and client implementation
-  - Typescript guy
+  - Responsible for implementing the TypeScript server.
 - Noah Shinn
-  - Evaluation guy
+  - Responsible for designing and implementing an evaluation framework for comparing our system to others.
-  - Python guy
+  - Responsible for implementing the Python server.

 ## Problem Description/Motivation